552135371/software_development_project/README.md

 - python 3

 4. How to run the code:
-- Download dataset using link https://durhamuniversity-my.sharepoint.com/personal/fvhv46_durham_ac_uk/Documents/Attachments/match_COSMOS_99_with_err(1).csv or we can send you the dataset by email because this link needs time to get download permission.
-(Without this dataset the code would not be run succesfully).
+- Apply and download dataset  https://durhamuniversity-my.sharepoint.com/personal/fvhv46_durham_ac_uk/Documents/Attachments/match_COSMOS_99_with_err(1).csv.(Since this dataset is not allowed to be shared publicly, it can only be downloaded with permission)
 - Run "5methods_redshift.ipynb" file in Master.

 # Team members (Git username --- Student name --- Student number)